-When All Goes Bright by Jess Mowry: all rights reserved, including the right to reproduce this work by any means except short excerpts for use in reviews.
-The Kindle edition, to date, is the only legally authorized ebook or web-accessible edition of this work.
-If you find this book being offered anywhere else, either as a download or to be read online, it is there without the author's permission and in violation of copyright law.
+When All Goes Bright by Jess Mowry: all rights reserved, including the right to reproduce this work by any only legally authorized ebook or web-accessible edition of this work.
+If you find this book being offered anywhere else, either as a download or to be read online, it is there without the author's permission (aka STOLEN PROPERTY) and in violation of copyright law.

 When All Goes Bright

 Not quite in the center of Africa lies a tiny land called Kiwanja whose people have lived in untroubled peace for thousands of years.
 Though the French and British once colonized this land, it was never considered valuable enough to be brought into the 20th century, and was finally granted its independence... though most of its people were unaware they had ever "belonged" to anyone.

 But, times have changed in the outside world: satellites spy on everyone because anything that isn't possessed is a threat to those who don't posses it.
 Flags are no longer planted on someone's beach to claim new lands for kings and queens, but other methods have been devised to make people slaves and steal their resources.

 Thirteen-year-old Dakota is the son of Nathi, a Kiwanjian bush pilot who flys an ancient cargo plane.
 Dakota is already skilled in take-offs and landings from dirt airstrips in the dead of night, skimming hilltops to avoid radar, and dodging high-tech fighters.
 Dakota has only known war in his life; war in which children kill other children commanded by adult "generals."

 One side wants to rule the land, the other claims to be fighting for freedom, but both bring only terror and death to the innocent people caught in the middle.

 Who started this war?
 Who profits from it?
 Dakota doesn't know.
 He packs an AK-47 and, with his father, smuggles weapons by air to the freedom fighters.